Skip to content Skip to footer navigation

 What can power banks charge?

-These battery packs can power pretty much anything, from your smartphone and tablet to laptops and portable games consoles like the Nintendo Switch.
+These battery packs can power pretty much anything, from your smartphone and tablet to laptops and portable game consoles like the Nintendo Switch.
 However, they're primarily aimed at portable media and communication devices.

-Most can charge a smartphone multiple times and a have more than one output, which gives you the option to charge a number of devices simultaneously, like two smartphones or your smartphone and tablet.
+Most power banks can charge a smartphone multiple times and have more than one output, which gives you the option to charge a number of devices simultaneously, like two smartphones or your smartphone and tablet.

-Some models even pack enough grunt to power laptops, but we'd recommend this only if you're caught without access to a power point or have forgotten your laptop charger.
-It's handy in an emergency, but isn't a substitute for your standard external power supply.
+Some models even pack enough grunt to power laptops, but we'd only recommend this if you're caught without access to a power point or have forgotten your laptop charger.
+It's handy in an emergency, but it isn't a substitute for your standard external power supply.

 The main things to consider when shopping for a power bank are: